Pickled Peppers

 Print Friendly and PDF

-A pint of pickled peppers (say that three times fast!).
-Easy and delicious, these pickled peppers are always a hit!
-While many people think of cucumbers for their pickling, pickling peppers is catching on… and for good reason!
-Add their tangy flavor to a salad or a charcuterie board, or enjoy them on their own as a snack.
+Make a pint of pickled peppers (say that three times fast!).
+Just as we pickle cucumbers, it’s easy and fun to pickle any variety of peppers at home.
+Add their tangy flavor to a salad or a charcuterie board, or enjoy them as a snack.

 This small recipe is ideal for preserving a small harvest of peppers from your garden, but it is also easy to size up if you had a bumper crop this year.
 Just grab some vinegar and go!

-You can use any variety of pepper; we love to use sweet bell peppers, banana peppers, or cherry reds.
+When it comes to pickling, we love sweet bell peppers, banana peppers, or cherry reds.
 To add a kick, put a whole hot pepper, such as a jalapeño pepper, in the middle of the jar.
 Just make a couple of slits in the hot pepper with a knife.
 The more slits, the spicier the result.
 (For less spice, remove the seeds.)

-These pickles will keep in the pantry for up to a year.
-Great on sandwiches, in pasta salads, and just a nice treat on a cold winter’s day!
+These pickles will be kept in the pantry for up to a year.
+They’re great on sandwiches, in pasta salads, and as a delicious snack.

 Ingredients